deadlyvipers/dojo_rules/introduction.md

 An introduction to the project.

-My favorite CodeSchool path is blah.
+My favorite Code School path is Electives.